Pro Bono Publico

 - Legal Services

 When society confers the privilege to practice law on an individual, he or she accepts the responsibility to promote justice and to make justice equally accessible to all people.
-Thus, all lawyers should aspire to render some legal services without fee or expectation of fee for the good of the public (pro bono publico).
+Thus, all lawyers should aspire to render some legal services without fee or expectation of fee for the good of the public.
 Prospective students should be mindful of this responsibility when considering law as a career.
 When choosing a law school, it is important to evaluate whether a particular school will supply the necessary foundation for achieving their goals relating to pro bono.
 Many schools offer opportunities in career-related public resources, pro bono programming or both.
 The ABA Standards and Rules for Approval of Law Schools require schools to provide opportunities for students to participate in pro bono activities.

 What is Pro Bono?

 In the law school setting, pro bono generally refers to student provision of voluntary, law-related services to people of limited means or to community-based nonprofit organizations, for which the student does not receive academic credit or pay.
-Law students who do pro bono work accomplish more than satisfying much-needed legal needs.
-They also enhance their career development and make themselves more attractive to potential employers.

 The Need for Pro Bono Service